qmdxcube/CFRCTop3D/README.md

 # CFRCTop3D
-This repository will present an efficient and compact MATLAB code for 3D topology optimization of continuous fiber-reinforced composite structures with spatially varying fiber orientations and fiber volume fractions
+This repository presents an efficient and compact MATLAB code for 3D topology optimization of continuous fiber-reinforced composite structures with spatially varying fiber orientations and fiber volume fractions.
+The educational paper has been accepted for publication in the journal of Structural and Multidisciplinary Optimization and will be online soon.
+The theoretical fundamentals and extensions can be found in the educational paper.